-Watermarking has emerged as a critical tool for ensuring the authenticity of LLM outputs.
-However, its broader effects on model behavior remain underexplored.
-In our paper, “Watermarking Degrades Alignment in Language Models: Analysis and Mitigation,” presented at the 1st GenAI Watermarking Workshop at ICLR 2025, we investigate how watermarking impacts key alignment properties such as truthfulness, safety, and helpfulness.
+Watermarking is now used to authenticate LLM outputs.
+But we know surprisingly little about how it affects model behavior.
+In our new paper, “Watermarking Degrades Alignment in Language Models: Analysis and Mitigation,” presented at the 1st GenAI Watermarking Workshop at ICLR 2025, we investigate how watermarking impacts key alignment properties such as truthfulness, safety, and helpfulness.
+Slides available here

 Figure 1: Simplex denoting the safety profiles of LLMs with watermarking.
 KGW and Gumbel Watermarking schemes tend to increase unsafe responses or overrefusal behaviors (Left) while Alignment Resampling effectively recovers or surpasses baseline (unwatermarked) alignment scores (Right).